If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Different Recipe Results

 In the Japanese version, cooking a Mushroom with a Koopa Leaf, Goomnut, or Strange Leaf makes a Life Shroom.
-In the international versions, cooking these recipe combinations will make a Volt Shroom, despite the official player guide claiming that cooking these item combinations makes a Life Shroom.
+In the international versions, cooking one of these recipe combinations will instead make a Volt Shroom, despite the official player guide still claiming that they'll make a Life Shroom.

 Audio Differences